sorcero/kubernetes-ml-ops/README.md

 # Deploying Machine Learning Models on Kubernetes

+Hello, as a primer, this document covers how we can build out ML microservices for ML components.
+And also touches upon the larger ecosystem in which the models operate.

+This has been forked from Alex Ioannides' excellent resources.
+The accompanying article is at: https://alexioannides.com/2019/01/10/deploying-python-ml-models-with-flask-docker-and-kubernetes/

+Currently, we will use this as a primer resource as we build and fortify our approach toward both ML and non-ML components.
+Alex's article suggests pipenv for dependencies, we can however continue with pip as usual.

 A common pattern for deploying Machine Learning (ML) models into production environments - e.g. ML models trained using the SciKit Learn or Keras packages (for Python), that are ready to provide predictions on new data - is to expose these ML as RESTful API microservices, hosted from within [Docker](https://www.docker.com) containers.
 These can then deployed to a cloud environment for handling everything required for maintaining continuous availability - e.g. fault-tolerance, auto-scaling, load balancing and rolling service updates.

 The configuration details for a continuously available cloud deployment are specific to the targeted cloud provider(s) - e.g. the deployment process and topology for Amazon Web Services is not the same as that for Microsoft Azure, which in-turn is not the same as that for Google Cloud Platform.
 This constitutes knowledge that needs to be acquired for every cloud provider.
 Furthermore, it is difficult (some would say near impossible) to test entire deployment strategies locally, which makes issues such as networking hard to debug.